Boxing and MMA gear including gloves, shorts, and training equipment

 Boxing-focused launch: Boxing gloves, hand wraps, and boxing shorts.
 These three products are used by every boxer in every training session.
 If your gloves are good, you'll sell shorts and wraps to the same customers naturally.

 MMA-focused launch: Fight shorts, rashguards, and training shorts.
-The MMA cross-training market is huge — most MMA gyms train striking and grappling, so you're serving a wide customer base with these three products.
+The MMA cross-training market is huge.
+Most MMA gyms train striking and grappling, so you're serving a wide customer base with these three products.

-BJJ-focused launch: The gi (kimono) is the centerpiece of BJJ and it's a genuinely technical product to manufacture well.
-An alternative entry point is the no-gi category: rashguards and board shorts, which are lower complexity and lower MOQ.
+BJJ-focused launch: The gi (kimoNo) is the centerpiece of BJJ and it's a genuinely technical product to manufacture well.
+An alternative entry point is the No-gi category: rashguards and board shorts, which are lower complexity and lower MOQ.

 Muay Thai-focused launch: Muay Thai shorts are culturally iconic and highly distinctive.
 Paired with shin guards and boxing gloves, you have a complete Muay Thai starter kit.